-Memo from the University of Maine System Chancellor Background of the Maine Economic Improvement Fund (MEIF) Role of MEIF Progress in FY2020 Strategic Outcomes, Goals and Metrics MEIF Target 1 .3 MEIF Target 2 .5 MEIF Target 3 .5 MEIF Target 4 .7 MEIF Success Stories Appendix 1 - UMS Intellectual Property Table A1-1 University of Maine System New Patent Applications Filed FY2020 .22 Table A1-2 University of Maine System - Patents Issued FY2020 .23 Appendix 2 - MEIF Financial History and Tables Table A2-1 History of Legislative Actions Appropriating State Research Funds Table A2-4 Utilization of FY2020 Research Appropriation by Campus he State of Maine's investment in the Maine Economic Improvement Fund (MEIF) is a vital and ongoing commitment to advancing the research mission of Maine's public universities.
+Memo from the University of Maine System Chancellor ' Background of the Maine Economic Improvement Fund (MEIF) Role of MEIF Progress in FY2020 Strategic Outcomes, Goals and Metrics MEIF Target 1 MEIF Target 2 MEIF Target 3 MEIF Target 4 MEIF Success Stories Appendix 1 - UMS Intellectual Property 22 Table A1-1 University of Maine System New Patent Applications Filed FY2020 22 Table A1-2 University of Maine System - Patents Issued FY2020 Appendix 2 - MEIF Financial History and Tables 24 Table A2-1 History of Legislative Actions Appropriating State Research Funds 24 Table A2-2 Legislative History of MEIF New Appropriations Table A2-3 Utilization of FY2020 Research Appropriation by Targeted Sector 2 Table A2-4 Utilization of FY2020 Research Appropriation by Campus 28 he State of Maine's investment in the Maine Economic Improvement Fund (MEIF) is a vital and ongoing commitment to advancing the research mission of Maine's public universities.
+With the flagship University of Maine leading the way, the University of Maine System multiplies the impact of MEIF funding several times over by advancing knowledge and research that leads to job creation and economic growth for the benefit of all Maine people.